Krezlau/StoryHub/README.md

 It has been an amazing learning experience that has helped me develop my skills as a frontend developer.
 Through this project, I have gained proficiency in React, Typescript, Redux, React-Router, Axios, and Styled Components, which are all widely used technologies in the industry.
-The project has given me a solid foundation to build upon and I am excited to continue learning and growing as a developer.

-## Features
+## Features:

-StoryHub comes with a range of features that make it stand out from other web apps:

 - User Authentication: Users can sign up, log in and change their password.
 - Story Feed: Users can browse stories from different categories, view details, and like or comment on stories.